Aumwich/cosmis/README.md

 # Cosmis - A Social Simulation Game for Discord

 A Discord bot system for running a social simulation game based on William A. Gamson's SIMSOC (Simulated Society).
-The game supports 20-50+ players in roles that explore society, economy, and social justice through structured gameplay.
+The game is designed for 10-90 players who take on roles that explore society, economy, and social justice through structured gameplay.

 ## Project Structure